 Understanding Toyota Manufacturing

-Another essential part of the Toyota Production System is the ‘just-in-time’ manufacturing system.
-This is known as Kanban, which means signboard or billboard in Japanese.
-It is a strategy for scheduling things in the manufacturing process.
-Rather than having a massive inventory of each part that is required for the products being made, systems running with the Kanban Toyota strategy will have only as many as are needed for a specific amount of time.
+Kanban, the "Just-in-Time" manufacturing system of TPS is a strategy for scheduling in the manufacturing process.
+Rather than having a massive inventory of each part that is required for the products being made, systems running the Kanban Toyota strategy will have only as many as are needed for a specific amount of time.

-Learning what some of these terms are and what they mean can help avoid a lot of confusion and other issues both during the initial implementation of TPS and long into the future.
+Most people quickly find that there are many unusual terms used in TPS.
+These are typically Japanese terms used to describe a specific concept or process that is important to the overall success of a project or system itself.
+Learning what some of these terms are and what they mean can help avoid a lot of confusion and other issues, both during the initial implementation and long into the future.
 Some of the most common terms used are:

-- Andon - This term is literally translated into signboard and is used to describe a large board (often a TV or computer monitor) that is used to alert supervisors or others in the area of a problem at a given location in the production process.
+- Andon - This term is literally translated into signboard and is used to describe a large board, often a TV or computer monitor, that is used to alert those in the area of a problem at a given location in the production process.

-- Gemba - This term means ‘the actual place’ and is used to describe a management concept where the supervisors have to spend time on the actual shop floor where the employees are working.
+- Gemba - Gemba means "the actual place" and is used to describe a management concept where the supervisors have to spend time on the actual shop floor where the employees are working.
 This gives them a much better view of what is happening, what problems there are, and where the improvement opportunities exist.

 - Muri - This means overburden.
 Overburdening a person, a machine, or anything else can lead to serious problems.
 Some companies are tempted to push people or things to their limits, but this only leads to unexpected problems over time.

 - Seiri - This means to sort or remove anything that is not necessary to the process.
-This is the first of the 5 S's in 5S.
+Seiri is the first of the 5 S's in 5S.

 - Seiton - The second of the 5 S's is a term that means to organize.
-Keeping a facility organized is essential to eliminating waste and having a successful organization.
+Keeping a facility organized is essential to eliminating waste.

-- Seiso - Seiso is the third S and means to clean and/or inspect.
-Keeping a facility clean can help avoid many problems, and inspecting work areas is an important way to identify problems and address them before they cause downtime.
+- Seiso - The third S is to clean and/or inspect.
+Keeping a facility clean can help avoid many problems and inspecting work areas is an important way to identify problems and address them before they cause downtime.

 - Seiketsu - This S means to standardize.
 Making sure things are done in the most efficient way possible no matter where the work is being done, who is doing it, or when, is the goal of this term.